YukiWorkshop/GPIOPlusPlus/README.md

 line1.write(1);
 ```

-Get a line by its name (won't work if it doesn't have one):
+Get a line by its name (won't work if it doesn't have one in device tree):
 ```cpp
 auto line0 = d.line(d.lines_by_name["SDA1"], GPIO::LineMode::Input);
 ```